iter8-tools/docs/docs/tutorials/integrations/ghactions.md

     --set runner=job
 ```

-# Use Iter8 to trigger a GitHub Actions workflow
+# Trigger a GitHub Actions workflow from an Iter8 experiment

 Iter8 provides a [`github` task](../..user-guide/tasks/github) that sends a [repository_dispatch](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#repository_dispatch) which can trigger the workflows in the default branch of a GitHub repository.